dlthfl87/fridge-recipes/README.md

 ### Configuration
 To run Happy Fridge locally, fork and clone this repository to your own local directory.

 You will need to use the [Spoonacular API](https://spoonacular.com/food-api/console#Dashboard) to generate a private key.
-After signing up, find the API key in your console and insert private key in config.js file.
+After signing up, find the API key in your console and insert your private key into the config.js file.

 ### Start the server
 To start the server, run: